gokul704/HRMS-backend/HRMS_ROLES_AND_USERS.md

 - **Personal Data Access:** Employee role only
 - **Read-Only Access:** Employee role for most features

-The HRMS system provides comprehensive role-based access control with clear separation of responsibilities and appropriate data access patterns for each user role.
+The StaffIQ system provides comprehensive role-based access control with clear separation of responsibilities and appropriate data access patterns for each user role.